Thesis, exegesis, journal article writing, business, social sciences, humanities

-To register for the workshops in the series, make a note of the date and campus of the workshop from the table above, find each workshop in the registration list, and click the box beside it.
-A tick will appear to indicate that you are registered.
-If you have registered, but find you will not be able to attend a workshop, please deregister at least a day or two before the workshop.
+If you find you will be unable to attend a workshop, please deregister at least a day or two before the workshop.
 This is important as facilitators plan workshops and make other important decisions affecting everyone in the group based on the registration lists.
-To deregister, click the ticked box beside the workshop and the tick will disappear.

-My draft is not due yet and I don’t have much writing to show anyone.
+My draft is not due yet and I don’t have much writing.
 Should I attend the workshops now?

 Yes!
 The workshops are designed to support the publication planning, drafting and revision process.
 You’ll get better value by attending workshops in the early and middle stages of your drafting.

 Will the workshops be relevant to my discipline?